JaviCoronas/challenge/README.md

 This service publishes all endpoints required for subscription management.
 It redirects everything that comes to it to the corresponding service.

+#### Test the Architecture

+`docker-compose up -d --build`

+This command will execute the *docker-compose.yml* script and build the images and containers to test the whole project.

+In addition to this, each of the microservices can be run separately by following the instructions detailed in their READMEs.